 Mid Cornwall · TR4

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Shortlanesend, that work is shaped by the place itself — Shortlanesend is a small village just north-west of Truro on the B3284, in Kenwyn parish, with a primary school, post office and a steady stream of infill applications, with a building stock that leans toward traditional cottages and 1960s and 1970s bungalows.
+A TR4 site visit comes before a Shortlanesend sketch, every time — Shortlanesend is a small village just north-west of Truro on the B3284, in Kenwyn parish, with a primary school, post office and a steady stream of infill applications, with a building stock that leans toward modern small estate development and 1960s and 1970s bungalows.

 Why Shortlanesend is its own job.

-Outside Conservation Area and AONB but bordered by the Allet AONB area.
+Cornwall Council's lens on Shortlanesend is consistent: outside Conservation Area and AONB but bordered by the Allet AONB area.
 Kenwyn parish operates active input on edge-of-village sites.
 For loft conversion specifically, Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
 That's why we treat every Shortlanesend project as a TR4-area job first — not a generic Cornwall job with a postcode bolted on.
+The modern small estate development that dominate Shortlanesend (and continue out toward Truro) set the tone for any loft conversion scheme here.

 Planning note